Student Loans and Bankruptcy

 While it is often not possible to have all of student loan debt discharged in bankruptcy, we can also help you explore other options that include negotiating with the lender to get more favorable terms.
 We are dedicated to getting the best possible outcomes for our clients to relieve them of financial troubles.

-If you have questions about your student loan debt, consult the experienced Lexington, KY bankruptcy lawyers at Bunch & Brock.
+If you have questions about your student loan debt, consult an experienced Lexington student loan attorney at Bunch & Brock.
 We have guided many people through the bankruptcy process efficiently and effectively.
 Let us put our knowledge and experience to work for you to make the best plan for eliminating or repaying your debts.
-We encourage you to contact our office by calling 859-254-5522 or filling out this online form.
+We encourage you to contact our office by calling 859-254-5522 or filling out our online form.